 A New Era Begins

 Formula 1 is entering its most significant regulatory change in a generation.
 The 2026 season introduces revolutionary new technical regulations that fundamentally alter how the cars look, perform, and compete.
 Combined with new team entries and power unit manufacturer changes, 2026 promises to reshape the competitive landscape entirely.
+For more on this, see The Biggest Sports Stories Everyone Is Talking About.

 The New Technical Regulations